yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 {state: middle black}

-> This is where the fun begins
+> "This is where the fun begins"
 >
 > <cite>Dark Fader</cite>